Christmas · prophecy

 He is also communicative.
 He has created us with the ability to communicate.
 He has communicated some of His attributes to us in our creation.
 For instance, we are made in the image of God, we are made with senses that allow us to communicate with others, and we have emotions.
 Remember that our attributes are not perfect.
 Simply existing as finite creatures contrasted with the infinite Creator displays the disparity of our attributes compared to His.

 We know from His word that in the early times of our history, that He walked and talked with Adam in the garden.
 We know that the Christophanies of the Old Testament record that the preincarnate Christ (eternal Son) appeared to people as the Angel of the Lord, or as the Word of God.
 Then He used men as prophets.
 Think of them more as a mouthpiece or speaker hooked to a source, rather than a person who predicts the future.
-Considering that God knows everything perfectly, and that the past, present, and future are all realities that He has always known in perfect truth, and that He keeps everything working, He doesn’t reveal possible futures to His prophets, but rather tells them of the certainty of the future because it is a reality that He has already known in perfection, according to His sovereign will.
+Considering that God knows everything perfectly, and that the past, present, and future are all realities that He has always known in perfect truth, and that He keeps everything working, He doesn’t reveal possible futures to His prophets, but rather tells them of the certainty of the future because it is a reality that He has already known in perfection, according to His eternality, and sovereign will.
 For example, think about it this way.
 You have already watched a movie.
 You know the entire movie.
 Not only have you watched this movie, but you are also the writer, director, and producer of the movie.
 Then, you tell one of the people in the theater about an upcoming scene.
 You tell him to tell the rest of the audience what is coming up.
 He is your prophet.
 This is done with their lack of understanding of your roles in creating the movie.
 Once they witness the scene your prophet told them about, they think your prophet is a mystic, or a fortune teller who can predict the future.
-In their ignorance of you and your work they develope a wrong notion of who you are, and what you are about.
+In their ignorance of you, and your work they develop a wrong notion of who you are, and what you are about.
 This is the poor concept of Biblical prophecy many people have, and it displays their ignorance of God, and His attributes.

 Realize that my analogy was very lacking, but try to understand what I am getting at.
 God is not simply a being with a precognition of what the future holds.
 He is the one who determined it in His perfection according to His will.
 So when He says something is going to happen, it is because it is a certainty.
 It has already happened in the future.
 As mortal time travelers, we can only travel forward through time, at normal speed, and are subject to the created laws of the created natural world.
 God transcends all.
 He is not subject to time.
 He created time.
 He is not subject to space.
 He created it as well.
 He also created their relationship that Einstein referred to as, “space time.”
 Having perfect, complete, knowledge of the end of the world before He ever created it is one thing, but to imagine that God has that same perfect complete knowledge of every minute instance, in every individual life, and every particle floating on the wind, and their interconnected, relationships, causes and consequences from the dawn of time to the end of it, is just beyond us.
 To us it looks like chaos, but it is divine order.
 How can I see the effects of an individual life cut short today, 400 years from now?
 I can’t.
 God in His sovereignty has it all under control.

-God’s word, is what upholds all creation.
-He spoke that creation into existence by His word.
+God’s Word, is what upholds all creation.
+He spoke that creation into existence by His Word.
 He spoke to the prophets.
 He calls the Bible His word.
 It is His mind for us to know Him.
 Jesus is called the Word made flesh.
-There is an interconnected relationship between God and the certain reality of His word.
+There is an interconnected relationship between God, and the certain reality of His Word.
 He speaks things into existence.
 Just read Genesis for all of the, “He said, and there was” statements.
 Consider that God in His perfect foreknowledge of our futures tells a chosen man, “Thus sayeth the Lord” and then that man relays God’s word to the people, for it to be known to them, according to His purposes.
 It is amazing, and since we know God is good, we can trust in Him.

 Prophets are not the normative.
 In the Bible there were big gaps in time between prophets.
 There were not a bunch of true prophets operating all simultaneously.
 We don’t read that.
 We know there were many false prophets working simultaneously.
 We also know that they would work directly against God’s true and chosen prophets.
 There is even a test for prophets in Deuteronomy 13 along with a punishment for false prophets.
+God gave His oracles to Old Testament, Jewish, men.
+All of the Old Testament Prophets were of His chosen men.

 When He finally entered into His creation, at the advent of His incarnation, He exemplified the perfect execution of the office of Prophet.
 He fulfilled it.
 The Word of God, who is God, the Word that became flesh, God of all creation, came into His creation and spoke His words to His creatures.
 There were people at the time who hated Him, and people who left their lives to follow Him, but they were all astonished who listened to Him.
 Why is that?
 The scripture says it is because He spoke as one who had authority.
 Think about that.
 You go to the synagogue or temple and listen to the scribes and pharisees teachings.
 Almost all of them disagree with each other on various topics.
 It makes you wonder who is right?
 What should I believe?
 Then, comes this man Jesus who speaks as if He is explaining His own words He spoke to you earlier.
 He doesn’t have to consider what the scriptures could mean.
 He doesn’t have to wonder at the intent of the author.
 He is the author.
 He knows what He was saying and what He wanted to communicate.
 As the authority of His very own words, He spoke as a man speaking the words of God.
 He was the culmination of all the prophets and inaugurated the end of prophecy in the sense of explaining what would happen.

 We have the completion of the progressive revelation of scripture in the form of the Bible.
 The canon of scripture is closed.
 All of the word of God that He intends for us to have has been given to us and compiled in one volume.
 All of the papyri, scrolls, and codices, we call scripture have been gathered together in the Bible.
 When a prophet speaks the word of God now, he speaks what is written in the Bible.
 There is no more telling of future events, unless it is from the Bible.
 There are no more new commandments, all are recorded in the Bible.
 There are no new teachings.
 There are no new scriptures to add.
 Everything God had to say to us is in the Bible.
 The office of prophet is simply the accurate and truthful preaching of the word, from the Bible.
+As for those who insist Acts chapter 2 says otherwise, the ascension marked the inauguration of the end times.

 [Hebrews 1:1 NASB]